-It’s been about 6 months since DrawKit launched, and I’ve been meaning to write about my experience creating something to launch on Product Hunt for quite some time, and this seemed like a good reason to finally write this post.
+It’s been about 6 months since DrawKit launched, and I’ve been meaning to write about my experience creating something to launch on Product Hunt for quite some time and this seemed like a good excuse to finally write this post.

 So this is the background story of DrawKit.

 In 2018 I quit my job and started my self-employment/digital nomad/remote work adventure.
 After kicking things off in London, and then Norway, I ended up in Budapest for a month.